TomatenKuchenDEV/docs/docs/autorole.md

 ## Nickname on join {#join-nick}

-You can set a nickname which is set on newly joined users.
-The following variable can be used:
+You can set a nickname which members receive when joining as default.

+The following variables can be used:
 - `{username}`: The username of the user
 - `{globalName}`: The global display name of the user

+If you're looking for configurable nicknames using roles, check [auto nickname](/autonickname).